 - Robust ML Production Anywhere: TensorFlow lets you train and deploy your model easily, no matter what language or platform you use.

-- Powerful Experimentation For Research: TensorFlow gives you the flexibility and control with features like the Keras Functional API and Model Subclassing API for creation of complex topologies.
+- Powerful Experimentation For Research: TensorFlow gives you flexibility and control with features like the Keras Functional API and Model Subclassing API for the creation of complex topologies.

-Keras, on the other hand, is a high-level neural networks library which is running on the top of TensorFlow, CNTK, and Theano.
+Keras, on the other hand, is a high-level neural networks library that is running on the top of TensorFlow, CNTK, and Theano.
 Using Keras in deep learning allows for easy and fast prototyping as well as running seamlessly on CPU and GPU.
 This framework is written in Python code which is easy to debug and allows ease for extensibility.
 The main advantages of Keras are described below: